 - A person is alleged to have intentionally started a fire or initiated an explosion that threatens someone else’s property or life.
 In these cases, fourth-degree arson charges can be filed, with the severity of these charges depending on the specifics of the incident.

-The bottom line is that arson charges are always serious and that trusting your defense to the Colorado Springs arson defense attorneys at Shimon Kohn, P.C. will be critical to successfully resolving the case.
+The bottom line is that arson charges are always serious and that trusting your defense to the Colorado Springs arson defense attorneys at The Kohn Law Firm will be critical to successfully resolving the case.

-Colorado Springs Arson Defense Lawyers at Shimon Kohn, P.C.: Experience You Can Trust
+Colorado Springs Arson Defense Lawyers at The Kohn Law Firm: Experience You Can Trust

 When people accused of crimes trust us with their defense, they can count on us to: